TeamOpenFIRE/OpenFIRE-Firmware/README.md

 - **Solenoid Support!** Get the authentic arcade feedback with every shot.
 Works when aiming *on-screen!*
 - **Rumble Support!** Feel the subtle feedback of a motor, for those moments when you need to *shoot outside of the screen!*
 - **Temperature Sensor Support!** With an optional TMP36 sensor, you can keep your solenoid working better for longer!
 Tempers feedback based on temperature readings with every shot.
+- **Offscreen Button Support!** An optional setting for older games, the gun will send a different button input (right click) when shooting off-screen if enabled!
+- **Toggleable Extras!** Aside from the option for using hardware switches baked in, the extras can all be individually toggled mid-game in pause mode (Button C + Select)!
 - All upgrades are *optional,* and can work as a drop-in replacement for current SAMCO builds (with minor changes).
 - Plenty of safety checks, to ensure rock-solid functionality without parts sticking or overheating.
 Now you too can feel like a helicopter parent!
 - Remains forever open source, with *compatibility for GUN4IR parts!* Can use the same community resources of parts and tutorials for easier assembly of a complete build.
 - Clearer labeling in the sketch for user readability.
 Ain't nobody got time to read!
-- Fully cross-platform solution, all configuration done using the open-source Arduino IDE and adjustments done on the board!
+- Fully cross-platform solution, all initial hardware configuration done using the open-source Arduino IDE and profiles are saved on the board!
 - Made out of at least 49% passion and 49% stubbornness (and 2% spite)!

 ## Original Prow's Fork Enhancements